 Our immune system is very sensitive to stress.
 When we do stress out, our immune system suffers which can in turn effect our gut health.
 The better we are at managing our stress, the less likely we are to start compromising our immune system.
 Ashwagandha is a great herb that can be used to regulate mood, decrease stress, and help with sleep.

-Garlic contains a great source of antimicrobials, which means it has not only antiviral properties but antifungal and antiviral benefits to.
+Garlic contains a great source of antimicrobials, which means it has not only antiviral properties but anti-fungal and antiviral benefits too.
 Allicin is the medicinal compound you get from garlic when you crush it, so it's best to crush your raw garlic before you cook it.

 Turmeric is a powerful anti-inflammatory, anti-microbial and can help support the function of our liver.
 Viruses put our livers under extra stress, so getting some turmeric in our diet can help our liver support the rest of our body to detoxify and fight illness.